 Harmony Ridge provides specialized treatment for benzodiazepine withdrawal and addiction.
 Our compassionate team offers comprehensive support to help you safely detox and achieve lasting recovery.

 Benzodiazepines were originally intended for short-term use, typically two to four weeks in duration.
 However, long-term use of these medications is becoming more popular.
 People taking these medications for longer periods are at high risk of developing physical dependence.
-Once a person develops a physical dependence on a benzodiazepine, he/she will begin taking larger doses more frequently to achieve the same desired effect.
-This cycle can quickly spin out of control, and before the person knows it, he/she has developed a substance use dependency (SUD).
+Once a person develops a physical dependence on a benzodiazepine, they will begin taking larger doses more frequently to achieve the same desired effect.
+This cycle can quickly spin out of control, and before the person knows it, they have developed a substance use dependency (SUD).

 What Happens When a Benzo-Dependent Individual Tries to Stop Using?